DChandlerP/CIPP_US_Notes/README.md

     * *State Constitutions:* Can provide **greater** privacy rights than the federal constitution (e.g., California), but cannot provide less (federal law sets the "floor").

 * **Legislation (Statutes):** Laws passed by Congress (federal) or state legislatures.
-    * *Preemption:* Federal law generally preempts state law, but states can often legislate where federal law is silent or to provide stricter protections.
+    * **Preemption:** Federal law generally preempts state law (based on the **Supremacy Clause**).
+        * **Express Preemption:** The federal law specifically states it overrides state law (e.g., **CAN-SPAM** expressly preempts most state anti-spam laws).
+        * **Implied Preemption:** Courts determine that Congress intended to preempt state law even if not explicitly stated.
+        * *Note on the 10th Amendment:* Powers not delegated to the federal government are reserved to the States, allowing for state-level privacy laws (like CCPA) where federal law is silent.
     * Federal laws are compiled in the *U.S. Code*.

 * **Administrative Law:** Rules and regulations created by executive branch agencies to implement statutes.